 Tips for Apple Sausage Stuffing:

-- Any stuffing recipe will do, just pare it down to 1/5th or 1/6th the recipe.
+- Any stuffing recipe will do, so pare it down to 1/5th or 1/6th of the recipe.

-- I like adding apple to this because it perfumes through the rest of the slow cooker really nicely too.
+- I like adding apples to this because they also make the rest of the cooker smell good.

-- A small pat of butter in the last hour on top would be amazing.
+- A small pat of butter on top of the last hour would be amazing.

 - Looking for just a stuffing recipe?
 Easy Apple Sausage Stuffing